For the Family

-Step back in time with a visit to the Common School Museum (Saturday and Sundays 1pm-4pm and Mondays 11-3pm).
+Step back in time with a visit to the Common School Museum (Mondays, Friday, Saturday 11-3pm and Sundays 1pm-4pm).
 Children can look at old school desks, chalkboards and everyday items used in the past.
 Visit the historic port of Wahgunyah - see the collection of historic photographs and walk down to the Mass Tree.
 And Corowa's Federation Museum (open weekends) is well worth a visit.

 Get back to nature - explore local wetlands located at Lake Moodemere and in Corowa at Bridge Rd, on the walking/bike track on Federation Avenue, and in Nixon St.

 Lake King is home to a variety of native birds and animals, as well as many long-necked tortoises and ducks.
 They can be enticed quite close to the edge where they can be easily seen.
 Also walk around and spot all the different sculptures which are nestled amongst the trees.

 Lake Moodemere is a natural lake formed by a Murray River billabong.
 A native bird & wildlife sanctuary, there is also an Aboriginal site which contains some magnificent examples of River Red Gum (some up to 4 meters in diameter), and Aboriginal canoe trees.

 The Chiltern-Mt Pilot National Park is only 20 minutes from Rutherglen and includes the Yeddonba Aboriginal Heritage site which has rock art of a snake, goanna and Tasmanian tiger.
 There is also the Woolshed Falls, spring wildflower display and a variety of native birds and animals.